jeremysolarz/mtls-in-asm-via-egress-ingress-gateway/README.md

        gkeconnect.googleapis.com \
        gkehub.googleapis.com
     ```
+  This will enable the Anthos APIs in your Projet.
+  Running this will create Anthos PAYG costs as describe here: https://cloud.google.com/anthos/pricing
+  Only deleting all Anthos clusters or the entire project itself will stop charges.

 ### Alternatives

 The deployment of mutial TLS via Ingress <> Egress Gateways was tested with GKE, Anthos on AWS and
-Anthos attached cluster EKS K8s 1.16 if you want to have another setup you will need the following.
+Anthos attached cluster EKS K8s 1.16 as well if you want to have another setup you will need the following.

 Setup requirements:
  - Two Anthos clusters with external internet access